kragen/derctuo/markdown/toolpath-optimization.md

-Adam; but you can also use things like Nelder–Mead, genetic algorithms, and the goofy hybrid of Nelder–Mead and the method of secants that I wrote about in Dercuano, and probably also lots of things I don't know about yet.
+Adam; but you can also use things like Nelder–Mead, genetic algorithms, and the goofy hybrid of Nelder–Mead and the method of secants that I wrote about in Dercuano, and probably also lots of things I don’t know about yet.

 Some of these algorithms require the gradient of the loss function with respect to the design variable vector P.